LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

     - **Language**: the scripting language that will be used.
 PowerShell and Shell are supported.
     - **Script**: enter the script that will be executed.

-    - **New Script**: click to add an additional script to this Activity.
+    - **New Script**: select to add an additional script to this Activity.
 The new script will be represented by a button, in a Task List.

     The following two options are **only available if Display Scripts as Task list is checked**, and are located in the section for the script they belong to.
 This allows you to provide custom feedback on each Automated Activity.